Oligo Sequence Analyzer

 Detailed GC analysis with sliding window, dinucleotide frequencies, and batch mode.

-Quality control for up to 10,000 sequences — Tm uniformity, GC distribution, and pass/fail reports.
+Quality control for up to 10,000 sequences, including Tm uniformity, GC distribution, and exportable review reports.